Hydraulic or Pneumatic Baler?

 Waste Baler Compliance with EN16500:2014

-Regardless of what type of baler you choose, it must be compliant with the most recent safety legislation.
+Regardless of what type of baler you choose, it must be compliant with the current safety legislation.